varnish/Varnish-Book/varnish_book.rst

 	Then store the parameter and value in a configuration file ``/etc/default/varnish``.
 	This file is read every time you start Varnish.

-	..
-TODO for the author: To consider to remove -S from the book The ``-S`` option specifies a file which contains a secret to be used for authentication.
+        The ``-S`` option specifies a file which contains a secret to be used for authentication.
 This can be used to authenticate with ``varnishadm -S`` as long as ``varnishadm`` can read the same secret